luser-dr00g/inca/README2.md

 If it finds

-    (function)(operator)
+    (function)(operator)(data)

 it builds a monadic operator (considering the function to be 'dyadic' even though it was considered monadic a moment earlier.

-So you cannot build a "F Op F" dyadic operator in the left-most position.
-This "instance" of the exec() must have parsed an "a" value that it considers *data* before it will construct a dyadic operator.
-So you cannot do "(a)(F Op F)(b)" either, because this is the same problem again, the "inner" exec that evaluates the parenthesized sub-expression has no notion of "a" (a left-hand-side operand) and so it will attempt to build a monadic operator and then get all confused.
+If it finds

+    (function)(operator)(function)

+where operator has a defined dyadic form, it will build the dyadic operator and reduce to a single function.
+If there is no defined dyadic operator, but there is a defined monadic operator, it will build the monadic operator and reduce.

+If the leftmost object is not a function, it begins building a dyadic function call.
+It scans ahead to see if "c" is an operator (so it can reduce) or a monadic function or data (so it can recurse).

 If it finds